hauselin/hausekeep/README.md

 [![DOI](https://zenodo.org/badge/168783741.svg)](https://doi.org/10.5281/zenodo.2555874)

-Functions to make it easier to analyse and summarise data and results in R. For documentation, see <https://hauselin.github.io/hausekeep/>
+Functions to make it easier to analyse and summarise data and results in R. For documentation, see <https://hauselin.github.io/hausekeep/> Also check out my R tutorials [here](https://hausetutorials.netlify.com/).

 Installation
 ------------